matsumotory/ngx_mruby/docs/directives/README.md

 Phase:   NGX_HTTP_CONTENT_PHASE
 ```

-mruby_content_handler and mruby_content_handler_code are normaly used for generating a HTTP response.
+mruby_content_handler and mruby_content_handler_code are normally used for generating a HTTP response.

 ## mruby_log_handler and mruby_log_handler_code